• Travel Resources

 Ngatea Water Gardens

 If you visit only for the beautiful water gardens, you won’t be disappointed.
-The meticulously cared for grounds, gardens, and the water features highlight the attention to detail.
+The meticulously cared for grounds, gardens, and water features highlight the attention to detail.
 Although manmade, the details make you forget that fact.
 For example, a massive 10HP pump powers the waterfall behind the bridge in the photo below.

 Do you know how to pronounce Ngatea?